nubenetes/awesome-kubernetes/docs/terraform.md

 - [==aws.amazon.com: New – AWS Control Tower Account Factory for Terraform==](https://aws.amazon.com/blogs/aws/new-aws-control-tower-account-factory-for-terraform/)
 - [hashicorp.com: HashiCorp Teams with AWS on New Control Tower Account Factory for Terraform](https://www.hashicorp.com/blog/hashicorp-teams-with-aws-on-new-control-tower-account-factory-for-terraform) AWS Control Tower Account Factory for HashiCorp Terraform (AFT), the evolution of Terraform Landing Zones, offers an easy way to set up and govern a secure, multi-account AWS environment.
 - [==aws.amazon.com: AWS Control Tower==](https://aws.amazon.com/controltower/) The easiest way to set up and govern a secure multi-account AWS environment
+- [trek10.com: Control Tower: Then vs Now](https://www.trek10.com/blog/control-tower-then-vs-now) Control Tower today is not the same Control Tower that you may have been introduced to in the past.

 #### Porsche Official